 Somewhere, somehow, the simple message of loving one another got mixed up in human traits of confusion, desire for power, jumping to the wrong conclusions, and/or over complicating matters.
 In other words, some people did not heal their internal wounds, some continued to act out of trauma responses.
 When I say some, I really mean many.
 And when many people are acting out of a place of hurt, abusive behaviours can become normalised.
 We still are not at a point in history in which the majority of people have recalibrated their nervous systems so as a new normal can be set.

 If Newton’s analysis of the bible is correct, then the Holy Spirit is another symbol for blood.
 Therefore, understanding the doctrine of the Holy Trinity, in which God, the Son, and the Holy Spirit, are One, takes on a new perspective: God, the Son, and Love.
 (Newton took the Arian perspective God, the Son and Holy Spirit were separate.
-To me, the whole argument is arbitrary, like arguing if an orange is a whole object or it needs to be classified as skin, flesh, and seeds; at the end of the day, both perspectives have merit.)
+To me, the whole argument is arbitrary and non consequential to the message of love; it’s like arguing over if the chicken or egg came first.)

 When I was a child at a Catholic primary school, long before I could read the Bible for myself, we were taught that we were all sons and daughters of God.
 We were also taught that we were to strive to be like Jesus, and embody love, just like He did.
 So it is, I am still left wondering: Is the mystical version of Jesus Christ, as expressed in numerous artworks, a real man who walked upon the earth?
 If so, was he a young man who carried a wand?
 Or was he older man with a beard?
 Or was there a more human version, a man who embodied the Holy Trinity and taught other men (and women) about God’s Holy Spirit?
 At this point in time, I cannot give a defiant opinion.